jurinva/saltstack-setup/README.md

 DESCRIPTION
 ===========

-Utility to migrate svn repository to git.
+Utility to install and setup SaltStack master/minion.

 OPTIONS
 -------